Departmental Summaries

 Department of Health Management and Policy

 Dr. George Wehby is the John W. Colloton Chair and Head of the Department.
-Twelve faculty have primary appointments in the department.
+Fourteen faculty have primary appointments in the department.
 Included on the faculty are specialists in health services research, health policy, health systems planning, strategic management, health economics, quality management, outcomes assessment, aging and mental health policy, and leadership.
 Joint appointments and regular collaborations involve physicians, nurses, geographers, epidemiologists, health system leaders, organizational sociologists, and economists.

-HMP faculty carry out the bulk of their research in four centers and institutes: Center for Health Policy and Research, RUPRI Center for Rural Health Policy Analysis, Public Policy Center, and the National Center for Rural Telehealth Research.
-HMP faculty either in prior years or currently fill a number of leadership positions within the University including Interim Dean, Associate Provost for Undergraduate Education, and Interim Associate Dean for Academic Affairs.
+HMP faculty carry out the bulk of their research in four centers and institutes: Center for Health Policy and ResearchRUPRI Center for Rural Health Policy AnalysisInstitute for Public Health Practice, Research and Policy, and the National Center for Rural Telehealth Research.
+HMP faculty either in prior years or currently fill a number of leadership positions within the University including Interim Dean, Associate Provost for Undergraduate Education, and Dean of University College.

 Department of Occupational and Environmental Health